mattermost/mattermost-plugin-user-survey/README.md

 After a successful build, a `.tar.gz` file in the `/dist` folder will be created which can be uploaded to Mattermost.
 To avoid having to manually install your plugin, deploy your plugin using one of the following options.

+##### Building in Dev Mode

+Set the following environment variables to true before running `make dist`-

+1. MM_SERVICESETTINGS_ENABLEDEVELOPER
+2. MM_DEBUG

+This will generate a development built.

 ### Deploying with Local Mode

 If your Mattermost server is running locally, you can